Rjmoodie/yardpass-upgrade/docs/ad-hoc-setup.md

-# Ad Hoc Distribution Setup for YardPass
+# Ad Hoc Distribution Setup for Liventix

 ## Prerequisites
 - Apple Developer Account ✅ (You have this!)